-The gauge showing your car’s temperature might be the most important in the vehicle.
-It shows when the engine is starting to overheat and helps you prevent permanent damage.
+The gauge showing your car’s temperature might be the most important gauge in the whole vehicle.
+It shows when the engine is starting to overheat, helping you prevent permanent damage.

 If the temperature rises, you know to pull the car over and let it cool down.
 But, what do you do when the car temperature gauge goes up and down?